Auto Detailer

 ---|---|

 There are no standard education requirements for auto detailers.
-But employers generally prefer applicants who have a valid driver’s licence, a good driving record, and related experience or a high school diploma.
+Employers most often prefer applicants who have a valid driver’s licence, a good driving record, related experience, and a high school diploma.
 Basic reading and math skills are needed.
-Employers who cater to the trucking industry tend to require applicants to have the licences needed to drive certain types of trucks.
+Computer literacy is an asset.
+Employers who cater to the trucking industry tend to require applicants to be licenced to drive certain types of trucks.

 Auto detailers are trained on the job.
-They can also take short courses offered by auto and car care product makers.
-They need to be able to choose and use cleaning agents, solvents, and equipment that will get the job done without damage.
+They can take short courses offered by auto and car care product makers.
+They need to choose and use cleaning agents, solvents, and equipment that will get the job done without causing damage.
 They usually start with simpler tasks.
 They may take on more complex work as they learn more and get experience.

 There is currently no provincial legislation regulating this occupation in Alberta.